Preparing Your Columbus Home For Termite Season

 When they break forth into the light, they swarm together; this is why they're called swarmers.
 The reason for the swarm is simple: to find a mate.
-Once mates are selected, the swarm breaks apart and each couple seeks out a location to establish their nest.
+Once mates are selected, the swarm breaks apart, and each couple seeks a location to establish their nest.

 What does it mean when swarmers appear?